-Bodhichitta, the “Mind of enlightenment”, is the heart of the Mahayana path.
-This weekend is a rare opportunity to explore the different methods that lead to the cultivating this precious quality.
-Learning through teaching, discussion Q&A and meditation will be encouraged and all are welcome!
+Bodhichitta, or the mind of enlightenment that aspires to achieve enlightenment for the benefit of all sentient beings, is the heart of the Mahayana path.
+This weekend is a rare opportunity to explore different methods that cultivate this precious motivation.

-She is very experienced and skilled teacher.
-Born in Scotland, and led by a love of adventure and trekking, Mary Reavey was a staff nurse when she first encountered Buddhism at Kopan Monastery in Nepal in 1978.
-Mary attended a month long course taught by FPMT Founder Lama Thubten Yeshe and Lama Zopa Rinpoche who emphasised the importance of meditation and taking complete responsibility for your own actions and their effects.
+Born in Dundee, Scotland, Mary was a Staff Nurse when she first encountered Buddhism at Foundation for the Preservation of the Mahayana Tradition’s mother monastery -Kopan -in Nepal in 1978.
+It was her love of adventure and trekking that led her to Kopan.
+Mary attended a month-long course taught by Lama Yeshe and Lama Zopa who emphasized the importance of meditation and taking complete responsibility for your own actions and their effects.